 Giant turtles may not find a sleeping spot at all.
 Most have no predators that will attack at night, so they usually go to sleep wherever they are.

-In captivity, a turtle’s behavior can vary.
+As pets, a turtle’s behavior can vary.
 If you provide them with a sleeping space, they may use it.
 If you don’t, they’ll likely pick a random spot to sleep.

 Most turtles are not active at night, which is precisely why they don’t need to see well in the dark.
 Like people, their sleeping cycle dictates that seeing at night is unnecessary for their survival, so that ability never evolved.